worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 1. Create a new `Secret` named `AZURE_CREDENTIALS` and paste the Azure credentials you copied from the 1<sup>st</sup> step as the value

     > `AZURE_CREDENTIALS` will be stored in _your_ GitHub account; neither the Terratest maintainers nor anyone else will have any access to it.
-Under the hood, GitHub stores your secrets in a secure, encrypted format (see: [GitHub Actions Secrets Reference](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)).
+Under the hood, GitHub stores your secrets in a secure, encrypted format (see: [GitHub Actions Secrets Reference](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) for more information).
 Once the secret is created, it's only possible to update or delete it; the value of the secret can't be viewed.
 GitHub uses a [libsodium sealed box](https://libsodium.gitbook.io/doc/public-key_cryptography/sealed_boxes) to help ensure that secrets are encrypted before they reach GitHub.

 1. Create a [new Personal Access Token (PAT)](https://github.com/settings/tokens/new) page under [Settings](https://github.com/settings/profile) / [Developer Settings](https://github.com/settings/apps), making sure `write:discussion` and `public_repo` scopes are checked.
 Click the _Generate token_ button and copy the generated PAT.

 1. Go back to settings/secrets in your fork and [Create a new Secret](https://docs.github.com/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `PAT`.
 Paste the output from the 4<sup>th</sup> step as the value

     > `PAT` will be stored in _your_ GitHub account; neither the Terratest maintainers nor anyone else will have any access to it.
-Under the hood, GitHub stores your secrets in a secure, encrypted format (see: [GitHub Actions Secrets Reference](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets)).
+Under the hood, GitHub stores your secrets in a secure, encrypted format (see: [GitHub Actions Secrets Reference](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) for more information).
 Once the secret is created, it's only possible to update or delete it; the value of the secret can't be viewed.
 GitHub uses a [libsodium sealed box](https://libsodium.gitbook.io/doc/public-key_cryptography/sealed_boxes) to help ensure that secrets are encrypted before they reach GitHub.

 1. Go to Actions tab on GitHub ([https://github.com/<GITHUB_ACCOUNT>/terratest/actions](https://github.com/<GITHUB_ACCOUNT>/terratest/actions))